-I remember when my daughter Findlay was six months old.
+I remember when my daughter Finley was six months old.
 It was time to start introducing her to solid foods so I went to a grocery store and bought a jar of strained green beans.
 I opened the jar and instantly knew there was no way I was going to feed her this grey-green ooze that smelled bad and had what looked like an oil slick on top.
 Are you kidding… I wouldn’t even try it myself let alone feed it to my beautiful daughter.

 I love food and I've always enjoyed cooking and coming up with recipes, so I began making my own baby meals from scratch.
-Findlay loved them.
+Finley loved them.
 I still remember her excited eyes when it came to mealtime and the sheer joy I had as she experienced new flavors, combinations and textures.
 It’s something no mom ever forgets.

 When other moms from my mothers’ group were over at mealtime I made enough for everyone and pretty soon they were begging me to make food for them as well because their babies were refusing to eat the horrible jarred stuff.